Carl Magnay: Chelsea

 Born in Gateshead, Tyne and Wear, Magnay was the winner of the second series of the Sky One talent search Football Icon.
-Prior to this Magnay was part of Leeds United's academy and also played part-time for Birtley Town Washington F.C. and Esh Winning.
+Prior to this Magnay was part of Leeds United's academy and also played part-time for Birtley Town and Esh Winning.
 Magnay's father was the secretary at Birtley Town and he received a phone call from Sky explaining that they were looking for players to take part.
 Magnay attended alongside his friend Mark Anderson.
 Before appearing on Football Icon, Magnay had been on trial with Middlesbrough.
 On 30 July 2007, ChelseaTV Online conducted an interview with Magnay, where it was revealed he had signed professional forms with the club.

 In January 2009 he was loaned to League One team Milton Keynes Dons.
 He made his debut for the Dons on 31 January against Cheltenham Town.
 He made only one other appearance and in total played 7 minutes for MK.
 On 9 March 2009 Magnay was signed by Northampton Town on a one-month loan deal.
 He made his debut in the 1–0 defeat at Millwall.

 In pre-season ahead of the 2009–10 Premier League campaign, Magnay was a part of the Chelsea Reserves team that took part in a training ground brawl with United Arab Emirates side Al-Ahli.

 In March 2010 Magnay suffered a serious injury in a reserve team game against Charlton Athletic, damaging his anterior cruciate ligament, medial collateral ligament and cracking his kneecap.

 On 16 June 2011, it was announced that Magnay had been released by Chelsea having made no senior appearances in a spell plagued by injury.
-Also, Chelsea reserve team coach Steve Holland made this comment in an article which confirmed the departure of two other players: 'Carl Magnay will remain at Chelsea for the rest of this year and he is well informed of how the club see him.
+Also, Chelsea reserve team coach Steve Holland made this comment in an article which confirmed the departure of two other players: "Carl Magnay will remain at Chelsea for the rest of this year and he is well informed of how the club see him.
 He is another who had an awful run of injuries and we try to look after our players.
-Hopefully over the next six months we can help place him at a good level of football.'
+Hopefully over the next six months we can help place him at a good level of football."